Tuesday, 6 January 2009

 Medical practices in Thailand practices i are changing and causing ethical dilemmas for Thai medical practitioners.
 Traditionally, Thais ascribed to Asia-based medical models, which were influenced by Buddhist, Chinese Taoist and animist beliefs.
 These medical models were accessible to the predominantly rural Thais and were practised by Buddhist monks, Thai and Chinese practitioners and shamans or healing specialists.

-The western medical model was an appendage of western colonisation of Asian countries in the 19th century.
-Thailand was prompted to modernise its society as a way of thwarting western imperialism (6).
+6).
 It was mainly Christian missionaries who brought western medicine to Thailand (7).
 By the mid-20th century western medicine had become the predominant medical model.
 Perhaps nowhere is the market-oriented ideology more evident than in the area of medical tourism, which Thailand leads in the Asian-Pacific region.
 Medical tourism accounts for more than US$2.3 billion in Thailand, with an annual rise of 40 per cent in the last few years (8).
 Estimates of medical tourists entering Thailand vary from 400,000 to 1.1 million annually (9).
 The government hopes to promote Thailand as a favoured tourist place in south-east Asia due to its accessibility from major cities such as Kuala Lumpur, Jakarta, Sydney, Tokyo, Shanghai, Beijing, and Singapore.
 The focus on big business has lead to the privatisation of many Thai hospitals in four major collaborations: Bumrungrad, Bangkok, Thon Buri, and Phyathai are now the leading medical tourist centres (10).
 The Bangkok Dusit Medical Services is a major collaborative group.
 It owns the chain of 14 hospitals of the Bangkok Hospital Group (10).
 The chain offers a range of deluxe services and amenities on par with five star hotels.

 ADVANTAGES